erlef/website/README.md

 ### Contributing to the community section of the site

-All data for the community page of the site can be found in [lib/erlef/community](lib/erlef/community).
+All resources data for the community page of the site can be found in [priv/data/community](priv/data/community).

 Before proceeding please: